Herbert Eaton, 3rd Baron Cheylesmore

-Major-General Herbert Francis Eaton, 3rd Baron Cheylesmore, GBE, KCMG, KCVO (25 January 1848 – 29 July 1925) was a British Army officer, sportsman, and peer.
+Herbert Francis Eaton, 3rd Baron Cheylesmore (25 January 1848 – 29 July 1925) was a British Army officer, sportsman, and peer.
 He was Chairman of London County Council, chairman of the National Rifle Association and presided over courts martial during the First World War.

 Early life

 Eaton was the son of Henry Eaton, 1st Baron Cheylesmore and his wife Charlotte Gorham Harman.
 His father made money in the silk trade, helped to manage insurance companies, and was MP for Coventry.
 Eaton was educated at Eton in Mr. Warre's house.
 He was nicknamed "Cheeky Eaton" and rowed bow in the winning Eton House four crew in 1866.
 He also a marksman and shot for Eton in the Ashburton Shield in 1866.